-On Tuesday, October 21st 2014 Realmac released RapidWeaver 6 for Mac.
+On Tuesday, October 21st, 2014 Realmac released RapidWeaver 6 for Mac.
 The product is ten years old and is the first paid upgrade in four years (paid upgrades should happen more regularly but I got sidetracked).
-It was also the first time I’ve launched an app outside of the Mac App Store since the stores introduction in 2009.
+It was also the first time I’ve launched an app outside of the Mac App Store since the store’s introduction in 2009.
 To say I was a little worried about this is an understatement.
-There were certainly things I could have done better, but thankfully the launch was a success.
+There were certain things I could have done better, but thankfully the launch was a success.

 At Realmac we’d been teasing RapidWeaver 6 for quite some time, but things only really picked up when we gave it an official launch date.
 I try to only go public with an exact date when I know we’re going to ship on time.
 Finishing software is notoriously hard to predict.

 The first tweet from the @realmacsoftware account links to the RapidWeaver page with a list of features that are coming in 6.0 (we did this to manage expectations).
 The page also had a sign-up form on it so people can be kept in the loop about the launch.
 In total around 1,200 subscribed.
 Not great, but also not bad considering we didn’t have a teaser video on the site and it’s an upgrade to an existing product, not something entirely new.
 In contrast, the Typed for Mac teaser got around 10,000 sign-ups in the first week alone.